 HHA Optimizer Lite is the best single pin bow sight for newbies.
 Lots of newbies have started with this bow sight, and even when they’ve graduated from their rookie status, they tend to stick with it.

 You do have 32 different specific variations to choose from, which can be a bit overwhelming.
-You have to specific the size of the scope housing (1⅝ or 2 inches), pin size (0.010, 0.019, or 0.029, whether or not it has a mechanical rheostat light, and whether you want the LH or the RH version.
+You have to specify the size of the scope housing (1⅝ or 2 inches), pin size (0.010, 0.019, or 0.029, whether or not it has a mechanical rheostat light, and whether you want the LH or the RH version.

 Regardless of your choice, chances are what you’re getting is quite good.
 Sighting in involves the sight tape system that comes with the bow sight.
 You just need to calibrate on 2 distances (usually 20 and 60 yards), you put on the tapes, and you’re set.